cl-roberts/pws-herring-basa/sensitivity/doc/design.md

 ### User type 4 - Board members of agency funding model development
 ### User type 5 - General public

+Thomas is a fisherman in the Prince William Sound area.
+He is curious about how fishing populations would change if certain conditions were met (e.g. birth rates were higher or lower, if he made the decision to throw back older fish).
+He is very familiar with fishing terms, but not familiar at all with statistics terms (e.g. standard deviation, residuals).
+He has average tech literacy and he prefers a straight forward term as opposed to something with all the bells and whistles.

+Kerry is a 10th grade student living near the Prince William Sound area.
+He stumbled upon this as a random web app and is just curious to play around with it.
+He’s not familiar with fishing terms or statistics terms, but has a fairly high tech literacy.
+He won’t spend a lot of time using the web-app but is curious to play with it for a few minutes.

+Lily is a college student studying ecology.
+She is working on a class project on overfishing.
+She would like to use the web-app to generate some hypothetical scenarios to include in her class project.
+She has high tech literacy, is fairly familiar with statistics terms, and a little bit familiar with fishing terms.
+It’s important that she can compare different sensitivity runs.

 ## TODO: write specific user stories for these types of users.

 ### Technician users